isabella232/airavata-docs/FAQ.md

 	Experiments only in operation (LAUNCHED, EXECUTING experiment statuses) can be cancelled.

 <br><b class="blue"> Q10 </b> 2.
 When I cancel do I still receive any outputs generated?<br/>
-<b class="blue">Answer: </b> When the user requested the cancel files will be not transferred from the remote resource.
-But however by the time 'Cancel' was triggered if the output files were transferred to PGA data directories they will be displayed.
+<b class="blue">Answer: </b> Files will be not transferred from the remote resource if the experiment is cancelled.
+However, if the output files were transferred to PGA data directories prior to the cancel request then they will be displayed.

 <br><b class="blue"> Q11 </b> How can I run same application with different different inputs?<br/>
 <b class="blue">Answer: </b> Simply clone an existing experiment and change the input files and launch.